bkeith-bch/adetfs-fitbit-tool/README.md

 user = senders gmail address without '@gmail.com' (We suggest creating one for this purpose).
 password = gmail app password (https://support.google.com/accounts/answer/185833?hl=en)
-to = email address of receiver
+to = email address of receiver usernames = filepath to txt file that contains json type dictionary with Fitbit userid and the name user want to use in email alert
+Example: {"1XX23": "Test user 1", "9BB34":"Test user 2", "8CC35": "userid"}

 #### CR: